vaisakh-shaj/vaisakh-shaj.github.io/_pages/about.md

 layout: workshop
 title: About
 permalink: /
-subtitle: Workshop at the Conference on Neural Information Processing Systems (NeurIPS) 2023 (tentative)
+subtitle: Workshop at the Conference on Neural Information Processing Systems (NeurIPS) 2023

 profile:
   align: right